 West Allegheny students must meet the minimum graduation requirements to be eligible for graduation.
 These requirements include: earning at least 26.25 credits after successfully completing eighth grade, successful completion of core academic courses, demonstrating proficiency in state assessed areas, completion of the Civics Exam, completion of an approved Industry Based Learning (IBL) indicator, and successful demonstration of the Career Education Work (CEW) standards.
 Completion of these requirements generally occurs over four consecutive school years.
-All graduation requirements are outlined in the table on page 6.
+All graduation requirements are outlined in the Requirements for Promotion and Graduation section of this Program of Studies.